A 3-step plan for a cop to come back from an injury

 I was a team leader and forced to resign several years before I had planned.
 At about the same time, I was removed from my primary position as a shift commander and put in a supervisory role over non-sworn personnel.
 The cumulative effects of these life changes were devastating beyond the physicality.

 Ralph Waldo Emerson said, “Fractures well cured make us more strong.”
-As it turns out, that was the first step in what would become a three-step plan to recovery:
+As it turns out, that was the first step in what would become a three-step plan for recovery:

 1. Emotional recovery